ropensci/phonfieldwork/README.md

 ## To do:

-* import from ELAN, EXMARALDA files
+* import from ELAN (done), EXMARALDA files
+* export to ELAN, EXMARALDA files
 * add textgrid visualisation